 Master Test-Taking Strategies: Learn effective test-taking strategies, such as pacing yourself, eliminating incorrect answer choices, and guessing strategically.
 Practice these strategies on practice tests to develop your skills.

-- For example, if you are unsure of the answer to a question, eliminate the answer choices that you know are incorrect and make an educated guess from the remaining choices.
+- Take this: if you are unsure of the answer to a question, eliminate the answer choices that you know are incorrect and make an educated guess from the remaining choices.
 This can increase your chances of getting the question right.

 -